jslim93/PyLCM_edu/README.md

 ```
    jupyter notebook
 ```
-3. run PyLCM_edu.ipynb from your browser
+3. run `PyLCM_edu.ipynb' from your browser

 ## Usage